InfuseAI/primehub-site/docs/concepts/designs/persistence-storage.md

 Under the hood, the storage class is defined in the helm value

 ```
-console:
-  graphql:
+groupvolume:
-    primehubGroupSC: standard
+  storageClass: standard
 ```

 It will create a NFS server backed by a RWO pvc which is similar to group volume.

-If you didn't specify primehubGroupSC's value ("standard" here) in yaml, it will be set by `PRIMEHUB_STORAGE_CLASS` env.
+If you didn't specify value ("standard" here) in yaml, it will be set by `PRIMEHUB_STORAGE_CLASS` env.

 Attribute| Description
 ---------|-------------